Kweiksner/CS-Highschool-/README.md

-# CS1
+# Comp Sci in High School
-Portfolio of programs created in CS 1 in high school.
+Portfolio of programs created in high school.